 Gardens, (Green) Squares, and Parks in Paris

-Visiting Paris is a dream come true for many travelers, which means trying to visit as many places as you possibly can in a short amount of time.
+Visiting Paris is a dream come true for many travelers, which means trying to see as many places as possible in a short time.
 Paris has everything – shopping, culture, food, and art.
-And, Paris has beautiful parks and public gardens scattered all around the city.
+And Paris has beautiful parks and public gardens scattered all around the city.

 These vast green spaces are the perfect place for a short pause, whether you’re looking for a break from your exhilarating Parisian experiences or just want to stretch your legs and enjoy nature.
 Here is a list of the best parks in Paris to take you away from the urban hustle and bustle as you make the most of the plein air that the city of light has to offer.